wikiknights/cs-materials/src/intro-to-c/arrays/array-practice-answers.md

+---
-# Array Practice (Solutions)
+title: Array Practice (Solutions)

-*Originally created by Jerrett Longworth and Idel Martinez in Spring 2021.*
+author:
+  - Jerrett Longworth
+  - Idel Martinez
+---

 @.
 Fill in the blanks for the program to create an array of odd numbers from 1 to `max`, which will be inputted by the user.